 - Grated Parmesan cheese

-Turn the heat to 400F, and bake for 20 minutes.
+- Turn the heat to 400F, and bake for 20 minutes.
 After 20 minutes, remove the whole Campari tomatoes on the wine completely.
 Please be careful, it will be hot.
 Bake focaccia for 10-15 more minutes WITHOUT THE LID.
 The crust needs to be golden.
+The last 5 minutes place those tomatoes on the wine back.